PUGX/shortid-doctrine-bundle/docs/index.md

 ## Optional configuration

-If you want to globally configure Shortid, you can set a configuration like in this example:
+If you want to globally configure ShortId, you can set a configuration like in this example:

 ```yaml
 pugx_shortid_doctrine: